petr-fedorov/oberon/README.md

   * **merge** several era files into one
   * **transmute** era files into the files of different formats that are more suitable for visualization and analysis

+Common for all commands options are:

+    -q [ --quote-increment ] arg (=0.01) specifies the minimum increment for the quote currency (i.e. USD in BTC-USD)
+    -b [ --base-increment ] arg (=0.01)  specifies the minimum increment for the base currency (i.e. BTC in BTC-USD)
+    -d [ --deleted ]                     output deleted events -h [ --help ]                        produce help message

-Options available depend on the command.
-They are described below.
+Options that depend on the command are described below.

 ### **capture**

 This command tells OBERON to capture live order events for a product on an exchange and save the events into one or more *era files* in an exchange-independent format described above. *Era file* always starts from a snapshot of an order book.
 The snapshot is followed by order events updating the snapshot so the state of the order book can be reconstructed at any moment.

-**capture** command recognizes the following options:
+**capture** command recognizes the following additional options:

     -e [ --exchange ] arg                specifies the exchange to capture data from (mandatory)
     -p [ --product ] arg                 specifies the exchange-specific code of the product to be captured (mandatory)
-    -q [ --quote-increment ] arg (=0.01) specifies the minimum increment for the quote currency (i.e. USD in BTC-USD)
-    -b [ --base-increment ] arg (=0.01)  specifies the minimum increment for the base currency (i.e. BTC in BTC-USD)
     -w [ --pong-wait-time ] arg (=1)     specifies the maximum waiting time for the webosocket pong response before
                                          re-connecting, secs
-    -d [ --deleted ]                     output deleted events too

 Supported values for `--exchange` and `--product` options are shown in the table below: